bunqCommunity/bunq-cli/README.md

 -   `bunq-cli user` fetches the User object.
 -   `bunq-cli accounts` fetches all monetary accounts for the current User object.
 -   `bunq-cli events` fetches all events using the `/user/{userId}/event` endpoint.
+-   `bunq-cli create-key` Creates a new Sandbox environment API key and outputs it

 ## Advanced commands